-NOTE: When making changes to user accounts, the employees are only updated for user accounts with the Unmanaged manage level and that are linked to an employee.

-NOTE: Only the employee created by the modified user account is updated.
+- When making changes to user accounts, the employees are only updated for user accounts with the Unmanaged manage level and that are linked to an employee. - Only the employee created by the modified user account is updated.
 The data source from which the employee was created is shown in the Import data source property.
-If other user accounts are assigned to the employee, changes to these user accounts do not cause the employee to be update.
+If other user accounts are assigned to the employee, changes to these user accounts do not cause the employee to be update. - For employees who do not yet have the Import data source set, the user account's target system is entered as the data source for the import during the first update of the connected user account.

-User account properties are mapped to employee properties using the VI_PersonUpdate ADSAccount script.
+User account properties are mapped to employee properties using the ADS_PersonUpdate ADSAccount script.
 Contact properties are mapped to employee properties using the ADS PersonUpdate_ADSContact script.
-To adjust the mapping more easily, the scripts can be overwritten.
+To make the mapping easier to customize, the scripts are overwritable.

-To customize, create a copy of the respective script and start the script coding follows:
+To customize, create a copy of the script and start the script coding follows:

-Public Overrides Function ADS_PersonUpdate_ADSAccount(ByVal UID_Account As String,OldAccountDN As String, ProcID As String)
+Public Overrides Function ADS_PersonUpdate_ADSAccount(ByVal UID_Account As String, OldAccountDN As String, ProcID As String)